+Our bodies are in a constant state of flux.
+Skin cells get recycled every few weeks, blood cells every few months, liver cells every two years.
+Over a decade or so, every atom is replaced, and our bodies are made entirely new.
+Despite this, most of us feel that we are the same people we were as children.
+We remember being children.
+We remember the houses we grew up in.
+We remember helping grandma in the kitchen before we were tall enough to reach the sink.
+We remember picking wild raspberries—braving tall hills and thorny branches to enjoy their sweet taste.
 Our bodies change, but the pattern of information we carry in our heads—the stories we tell about ourselves—remain.
 In this way, we are what we remember.
-This could be why so many of us work to establish a personal archive of photographs, films and mementos to commemorate the small, joyful moments in our lives and those of our loved ones.
-While these documents are generally limited to audiences with a personal connection to the material, they still fall within the parameters of the archive established by Michel Foucault in his seminal text The Archeology of Knowledge and Discourse on Language.
+This may be why so many of us fill our homes with photographs, films, and mementos—personal archives commemorating the small, joyful moments in our lives and those of our loved ones.
+While these spaces are generally limited to audiences with a personal connection to the material, they still fall within the parameters of the archive established by Michel Foucault in his seminal text, The Archeology of Knowledge and Discourse on Language.
 Foucault defined the archive as:

 "First, the law of what can be said…but the archive is also that which determines that all these things said do not accumulate endlessly in an amorphous mass... they are grouped together in distinct figures… maintained or blurred in accordance with specific regularities…" (145).

-Østby, Hilde and Østby, Ylva Adventures in Memory: The Science and Secrets of Remembering and Forgetting, Greystone Books, 2018.
+Østby, Hilde and Ylva Østby, Adventures in Memory: The Science and Secrets of Remembering and Forgetting, Greystone Books, 2018.